skalawag/theguidetocuba.io/content.md

 run(Cuba)
 ```

 You already have a functional Cuba application!
-To see it in action, type
+To see it in action, you
+need to start a web server.
+You can do this by typing `rackup config.ru`
-`rackup config.ru` in the command line.
+in the command line.

 ![rackup](/img/book/rackup.png)